maierbn/opendihu/examples/electrophysiology/neuromuscular/surface_coupling/surface_coupling.md

 **Open Issues**

 > **Warning**
-> currently trying to get `</coupling-scheme:parallel-implicit>` to work
+> currently trying to get `</coupling-scheme:parallel-implicit>` to work properly

 - Implicit coupling reaches the maximum number of iterations, even if it is high (eg. 100)
     - No improvement observed if acceleration schemes are used.
     - Maybe it helps using absolute convergence criterium instead of relative criterium in case this is due to an almost-zero denominator.
-- As a consequence of the previous point we cannot have running simulations where the traction is send from the tendon to the muscle.
+- As a consequence of the previous point we cannot have running simulations where the traction is sent from the tendon to the muscle.
 - If we replace the free end of the tendon by a traction bc this boundary condition is not reflected in the results.
 However, a single tendon with different traction boundary conditions at the ends was simulated without issues.